 One in twelve Americans is affected by depression, bipolar disorder, schizophrenia, or another type of mental health disorder.
 This paper uses individual-level registry data and a change in the treatment of BD to investigate the career effects of mental health.
 Cross-sectional analyses show that mental health disorders carry immense earnings penalties.
 After a diagnosis, earnings drop by roughly one fifth for people with depression, one fourth for people with BD, and two fifths for people with schizophrenia.
 To identify the causal effects of mental health, we exploit the approval of lithium as a maintenance treatment for BD in 1976.
 Comparing earnings penalties for people with differential access, we find that access to treatment eliminates more than one third of the earnings penalty from BD.
 Disability is an important mechanism for lower earnings.
 Compared with their siblings, people with BD are 4.5 times more likely to receive disability; access to treatment eliminates more than half of this excess risk.
 We also find that parental wealth mitigates the career effects of mental health.
 Compared with the top quantile of parental wealth, people in the bottom quantile suffer substantially more severe adverse effects from mental health disorders, and they benefit three times as much from treatment. .

-The United States implemented its first ethnicity-based immigration rules in 1921 and 1924.
-The goal of these national origins quotas was to keep out low-skilled immigrants from Eastern and Southern Europe (ESE) and preserve the “Nordic” character of America’s population.
-Using rich biographical data on more than 80,000 American scientists, we investigate whether such nationality-based immigration rules may inadvertently discourage the arrival of high-skilled immigrant scientists.
-We find that the quotas led to a substantial decline in the immigration of scientists, even though they had targeted unskilled workers.
-To examine how this change affected American science and invention, we develop an improved linkage between scientists and their patents.
-Using k-means clustering to identify the fields in which ESE-born immigrant scientists were active before the quotas, we show that the quotas led to a large and permanent decline in American invention.
-After 1924, American scientists produced around 60 percent fewer additional patents in the pre-quota fields of ESE scientists compared with other fields.
-This change persisted through World War II and into the 1960s.
+In 1921 and 1924, the United States first implemented ethnicity-based quotas on immigration, which remained in place until the 1960s.
+The goal of these “Quota Acts” was to keep out low-skilled immigrants from Eastern and Southern Europe (ESE) and preserve the “Nordic” character of America’s population.
+This paper investigates whether such nationality-based immigration rules may have inadvertently discouraged highly skilled ESE scientists from moving to the United States.
+Using rich biographical data on more than 80,000 American scientists, we find that the quotas led to a substantial decline in the arrival of ESE scientists, even though they had targeted unskilled workers.
+To examine how this change affected American science and invention, we introduce a new method of linking scientists with their patents (exploiting information on a scientists’ age).
+To identify the pre-quota fields of ESE scientists, we apply methods from topic analysis (specifically, k-means clustering) to the research topics of scientists.
+This analysis reveals that the quotas led to a large and permanent decline in American invention.
+Compared with other fields, American scientists produced around 60 percent fewer additional patents in the pre-quota fields of ESE scientists after the quotas.
+This decline in American invention persisted through World War II and into the 1960s.